Crickly/crickly/README.md

 🏏 Crickly
 ================

-Django-Cricket is a simple app to store cricket match details.
+Crickly is a simple app to store cricket match details.

 📝 _Note_: Development is still in progress and not in a stable state.